sourcegraph/sourcegraph-public-snapshot/doc/integration/open_in_editor.md

 ## Get started

-It only needs a minute to set up.
 If you haven’t used the feature, find this button on the right side of your screen:

 <img src="img/open-in-editor.svg" width="20" height="20" alt="Open in Editor icon" style="margin:0 5px;" />